DavidLander1995/Beginner_Programs/README.md

 # time_left
-Based on age input from user, calculates how long left until they reach 90 years old.
+Simple Program, which based on current age input from user, calculates how long left until they reach 90 years old.
+Programmed in Python.